-My poetry has been featured in the Swallow Anthology of New American Poets and has appeared widely in magazines, including The New Yorker, Poetry, The New Criterion, Parnassus, The Raintown Review, American Arts Quarterly, Cimarron Review, Barrow Street and the Alabama Literary Review (forthcoming).
-My work has also appeared on line at Poetry Daily, Kin, linebreak, The Nervous Breakdown, YARN and other sites.
+My poetry has been featured in the Swallow Anthology of New American Poets, The Best of the Raintown Review anthology and Rabbit Ears, an anthology of TV poems.
+My work has also appeared widely in magazines and journals, including The New Yorker, Poetry, The New Criterion, Parnassus, The Yale Review, The Hudson Review, The Hopkins Review, The Raintown Review, American Arts Quarterly, Alabama Literary Review, The Dark Horse (Scotland), Cimarron Review and Barrow Street.
+My poems have also appeared on line at Poetry Daily, Kin, linebreak, Angle, The Nervous Breakdown, Ducts.org and The Poetry Porch.

 An MFA?
 Yes, I have one, from Columbia.
 I’ve taught writing at Harvard Business School, Columbia and Barnard.
-My essays and reviews have appeared in Parnassus, Contemporary Poetry Review, Kin, The New Criterion (forthcoming), The Dark Horse (forthcoming) and other venues.
+My essays and reviews have appeared in Parnassus, Contemporary Poetry Review, Kin, The New Criterion, The Dark Horse and other venues.

 Paris was my home for many years, and I’ve spent much time in Brazil, but now I’m based in New York, where I was born.
-I live in Manhattan with my Brazilian wife, the painter Majô L. Foy (www.mjlanarifoy.com), and our two children, Catherine and Chris.
+I live in Manhattan with my Brazilian wife, the painter Majô Lanari (www.mjlanarifoy.com), and our two children, Catherine and Chris.